decred/dcrdocs/docs/faq/errors.md

 3. Instruct dcrd to notify the wallet about missed tickets again so it will issue the revocations with `dcrctl rebroadcastmissed`.

-At that point, you should see the wallet log some details about the revocation transactions.
+At that point, you should see some details about the revocation transactions in the wallet log.
 Once those revocation transactions are mined into a block (which should be the next block), you will see the funds move to the immaturestakegeneration category in the `dcrctl --wallet` getbalance output.
 Finally, after 256 blocks, they will move to spendable category and thus be available to spend.